 If MIT is closed for inclement weather, the MIT Museum will also be closed.
 In this situation your reservation will be cancelled automatically but we will be happy to reschedule your visit.
 Check MIT's homepage or call the Museum to confirm closure.
 If your organization is closed but MIT is not, please notify the Museum if you will be cancelling your visit.
 Back to top

 For self-guided gallery visits, groups of up to 75 people may enter the Museum at a time.
 Be prepared to divide into smaller groups to explore the Museum.
 Student groups are required to bring 1 chaperone for every 8 students, and to divide into chaperone-led groups during your visit.
 For groups of more than 75 people, we will work with you to stagger your arrival or help coordinate your visit among additional resources and activities at MIT.

-Workshops and guided tours can accommodate up to 25 people.
+Each workshop and guided tour can accommodate up to 25 people at a time.
 Larger groups wishing to book workshops and tours will be required to divide into groups of 25 and pay for the additional workshops or tours.
-We will work with you to arrange the logistics of your visit.
+We will work with you to arrange the logistics of your visit once you have submitted an online reservation request.
 Back to top

-Exhibits at the MIT Museum are geared toward middle school, high school and adult audiences.
-Unlike many science museums, the MIT Museum is not a hands-on museum.
+Exhibits at the MIT Museum are geared toward middle school, high school, and adult audiences.
 Although you may bring elementary school-aged students for self-guided gallery visits, please be aware that the conceptual level of the exhibits may not be appropriate for this audience.
-Workshops and guided gallery tours are only offered for students in Grades 6 and above.
+Workshops and guided gallery tours are offered only to students in grades 6 and above.
 Back to top

 Fees and Payment